seipje/nku-project/README.md

 I want to see the other artists' comments on my pieces So I can get feedback on my work

+As an artist
+I want to be able to edit my pieces
+In case want to update it
 ```
 ----------
 Example: